micro-manager/micro-manager.github.io/_pages/Micro-Manager_Programming_Guide.md

 <span>*Created on November 16, 2005 by Nenad Amodaj
 Updated for release 1.0.37(beta) on July 28, 2006*</span>
-{% include Note text="Micro-Manager 1 and 2 use the same C++ layer, hence this guide is applicable to both versions.
+{% include notice icon="info" content="Micro-Manager 1 and 2 use the same C++ layer, hence this guide is applicable to both versions.
 However, the Java interfaces are different.
 Please use the version 2 api unless you have very good reasons not to." %}

 ## Introduction